abramadams/dao/README.md

 	// create instance of DAO - must feed it a datasource name dao = new com.database.dao( dsn = "dao" ); // note: dbtype is optional and defaults to MySQL

-	// Insert data (could have easily been a form struct) DATA = {
+	// Insert data (could have easily been a form scope or "rc" struct) DATA = {
 			"_id" = lcase(createUUID()),
 			"first_name" = "Joe" ,